hikeventures/hikeventures.github.io/_posts/best/2017-07-30-best-travel-tripods-sony.markdown

 ### Difference between aluminum and carbon tripod

-Carbon is lighter than aluminum and is also more weather resistant.
+Carbon is lighter than aluminium and is also more weather resistant.
 A carbon tripod might also be a good choice if you are planning to take pictures at the beach as salt water may not harm carbon that much.

-An additional layer usually protects the aluminum tripods from erosion.
+An additional layer usually protects the aluminium tripods from erosion.
 However, sand could cause small scratches to that layer and the tripod may suffer from erosion.

-Another advantage of an aluminum tripod over a carbon tripod is that it’s less expensive.
+Another advantage of an aluminium tripod over a carbon tripod is that it’s less expensive.

 ---